genropy/genropy_saved/docs/genro/components/components/th/th_gui.rst

     The bottom bar is used by default to send message to user (like the correct act of a record save).

-    You can customize it ... add???
+    You can customize it ...
+TODO